 Because the MHADA scheme is essentially a lottery that attracts an incredibly high number of applicants, there is only a slim chance of winning a flat.
 Even if you are not selected under MHADA, you can still buy a house with affordable housing finance options.

 Tata Capital’s home loans offer the most flexible home loan eligibility criteria and repayment options.
 Our home loan interest rates start at just 9.25% and the home loan amount goes from Rs.
 2 lakhs right up to Rs.
 5 crores.
-With a Tata Capital home loan, you never have to wait to own your dream house – apply for one today!
+With a Tata Capital home loan in Mumbai, you never have to wait to own your dream house – apply for one today!